 Option 1: Remove all gaps/flushes with missing or invalid part names:

-- Sweep All Measures: This function will remove all the red gaps/flushes from the list.
-After you have swept the list, click “Cache Panels” again.
-Then all lines should be green and the panel cache should be created … see below
+- Remove Selected Measures: This function will remove the selected gaps/flushes from the list.
+After you have cleaned the list, click “Cache Panels” again.
+If all parts can be found, the panel cache will be created … see below

 Option 2: Manually assign the parts with missing or invalid names :